I-Am-Jakoby/hak5-submissions/BashBunny/Payloads/BB-Subscribe/README.md

 ## Description

-This script is set to run with 2 different methods.
+This script is set to use powershell to open your youtube page in their browser where they will be prompted to follow you.
-Either you use straight keystroke injection with no dependencies Or you use an Invoke-WebRequest to download and execute a powershell script that will do the same thing (With the powershell script you have the ability to modify it and add other actions) Either way your target will be directed to your youtube page where they will be made to subscribe to you
+SPOILER: They will.

 ## Getting Started

 ### Dependencies

-* DropBox or other file hosting service - Your Shared link for the intended file
 * Windows 10,11
 * Your target will have to be signed into their youtube account